(Updated April 2022)

 - Credit Reference and Fraud Prevention agencies.
 The information they provide us with may include electoral roll information, payment details and outstanding balances for other accounts, details of any County Court Judgements and your credit rating.

 - Your current bank or building society.
 In certain circumstances we may ask for permission to obtain transactional data about you from your bank.
 Your consent will always be required for this prior to us obtaining this information.
-If you are applying for a loan, this service is provided by Consents Online.
-If you are an existing customer using our self-service forbearance tools, this service is provided by OpenWrks.
+This service is provided by Consents Online.

 - Payment providers who will supply us with information about Debit or Credit Card payments you make towards your loan.